kentcdodds/testing-node-apps/src/routes/__tests__/list-items-controller.md

 expect(error.message).toMatchInlineSnapshot(`"No username provided"`)
 ```

+> 🔥 NOTE: If you're using codesandbox to go through this, the code update will
+> not appear automatically, but it has happened!
+Just close and re-open the file
+> and you'll get the update.

 I love this feature.

 > Note, there's also `toMatchSnapshot` which places the snapshot in a separate